SACGF/variantgrid_admin_docs/sequencing/sequencing_scan_troubleshooting.md

 #### General tips for failed runs

 * Remember you can always disable a particular run using .variantgrid_skip_flowcell - this will allow you to keep scans going while you fix the particular run
-* If a sequencing scan fails during "create models" stage, it's possible the state of the record being processed is bad, for instance the GOIs or patients not properly linked to samples as described in [SampleSheet](sample_sheet.md) It's probably a good idea to delete the SequencingRun (through webapp) before restarting the next scan
+* If a sequencing scan fails during "create models" stage, it's possible the state of the record being processed is bad, for instance the GOIs or patients not properly linked to samples as described in [SampleSheet](sample_sheet.md), but as timestamps and hash match it won't be loaded and fixed next time.
+It's probably a good idea to delete the SequencingRun (through webapp) before restarting the next scan
 * If a scan fails, maybe give it another go and it'll work this time

 #### Weird one-off database integrity errors, file not found errors etc

-We scan files, then load existing ones, then process them for ~30 mins.
+We scan files, then load existing ones, then process them for ~10-30 mins.

-If one of the database files (eg someone deletes a SequencingRun) or files is deleted or moved during processing, things will fail.
+If someone moves or deletes a file on the disk, or deletes a SequencingRun on the web, we will expect the file/data to be there as our state is now out of date

 Example: